ilmikh/vvs/README.md

-I use this repository for practice in git
+I use this repository for practice in git | i edited this file